danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 A search through the entire project for `Rails.application.secrets` didn't yield any matches.
 This must have been something in library code or deeper in Rails internals.

-Up until this point, I had been following the specific guide for upgrading from 7.0 to 7.1.
+Up until this point, I had been following the guide for upgrading from 7.0 to 7.1.
 Aside from a section about the development and test [secret key base file having been renamed](https://guides.rubyonrails.org/upgrading_ruby_on_rails.html#development-and-test-environments-secret-key-base-file-changed), I couldn't find anything related to a migration from secrets to credentials.

 I then wondered if I had missed a step in the previous upgrade related to secrets and credentials, or if the previous maintainer had missed a step in earlier upgrades?
-I went back through all the upgrade guides back to the first version of this project, which was 4.1:
+To answer this question I went through all the upgrade guides back to the first version of this project, which was 4.1, and couldn't find anything about migrating secrets to credentials:

 * [7.0 to 7.1](https://guides.rubyonrails.org/upgrading_ruby_on_rails.html#upgrading-from-rails-7-0-to-rails-7-1)
 * [6.1 to 7.0](https://guides.rubyonrails.org/upgrading_ruby_on_rails.html#upgrading-from-rails-6-1-to-rails-7-0)